any-docs/css/content/guides/overflow/carousels/index.md

 The key layout properties are as follows:

-- A {{cssxref("display")}} value of `inline-block` has been set to force the list items to sit alongside one another and make the list scroll horizontally.
+- A `display` value of `inline-block` has been set to force the list items to sit alongside one another and make the list scroll horizontally.
-- An absolute {{cssxref("width")}} of `200px` has been set on them to control their sizing, meaning one or more will fit in a column that grows and shrinks along with the width of the viewport.
+- An absolute `width` of `200px` has been set on them to control their sizing, meaning one or more will fit in a column that grows and shrinks along with the width of the viewport.
 - A `text-align` value of `left` is set on them to override the `text-align: center` set on the parent container, so the item content will be left-aligned.

-The {{cssxref("scroll-snap-align")}} property is now set on the {{cssxref("::column")}} pseudo-elements — which represent the content columns generated by the `columns` property — rather than the list items.
+The `scroll-snap-align` property is now set on the `::column` pseudo-elements — which represent the content columns generated by the `columns` property — rather than the list items.
 We want to snap to each complete column rather than every individual list item, showing all new items with each scroll action.

 ```css live-sample___second-example
 ul::column {